Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

 The documents **did converge** but we have another problem!
-Both users ended up with an "AT" instead of a "CAT", which neither of them wanted.
+Both users ended up with an "T" instead of a "AT", which neither of them wanted.
 In mathematical terms, the delete operations are not **idempotent**.
 What the heck does that mean?
 Idempotency occurs when repeated operations produce the same result.
 For example, multiplying by 1 is an idempotent operation.
 No matter how many times you multiply a number by 1, the result is the same.

 With our text editor use case, if both users try to insert the same letter in the same position at the same time, it's acceptable for the result to be two duplicate characters because it's easy to find and delete the unnecessary character.
 When it comes to deletes, however, the character is simply gone without a record of it ever existing; a user would have to remember the value and position of the character in order to insert it back in the document.